 This project considers how ancient Stoic philosophy, and social and sociological theory, respectively situate our individual identity and subjectivity in relation to our broader environments and collective conditions.
 One purpose of this is to compare portrayals in both fields of the individual as a trace of something communal.
 A second purpose is to integrate ideas from Stoic philosophy into social and sociological theory, and vice-versa, in order to reconsider established positions.
 A third purpose is to exhibit transtemporal commonalities in both ancient and modern theses about subjectivity and sociality.

-1. Book being written that explores ancient Stoic philosophy’s conception of our fulfilment of social roles that outlive our individual existences.
+2. Book that explores ancient Stoic philosophy’s conception of our fulfilment of social roles that outlive our individual existences.

 1. Book Chapter “Born Communal: The Stoics’ Sense of the Social Self” in Stoicism Today: Selected Writings, Volume 3.
 This chapter identifies how, across plural eras of ancient Stoicism, humans are portrayed as fragments of something universally common.
 The associated position explored is that it is in our rational nature to orient our intentions and actions toward communal ends, whereby our self-preservation is conditioned by being collectively directed.
 Theory Keywords: Cato the Younger, Chrysippus of Soli, Cicero, Epictetus, Marcus Aurelius.